“Misty Meadows? You’ve got to be kidding me.”

 Kane grinned, “And I’m not even twenty yet.”

 He frowned, “It’s nothing to brag about Miss London.
-You can’t come into my school and start fights-”
+You can’t come to my school and start fights-”

 Kane cut him off, “Whoa!
 Hold up a second.
 Veda, Layla and Jack were harassing Cliff.
 When I asked, rather nicely if they would leave him alone, I was called white trash.
 Doesn’t even make sense when she’s white herself.”